edamametechnologies/flodbadd/README.md

 ## Anomaly Detection System

-Flodbadd implements sophisticated on-device anomaly detection using an Extended Isolation Forest model:
+Flodbadd implements sophisticated on-device anomaly detection using an Extended Isolation Forest model.
+For a deep dive into the design, feature engineering, training pipeline, thresholds, diagnostics, and operational cadence, see [ANALYZER.md](./ANALYZER.md).

 ### Feature Engineering
 Each network session is converted to a 10-dimensional feature vector: